sanchay071/Portfolio_Project/Documentation/Developers_Guide.md

 Pitfalls: Ensure the Slick Carousel is correctly initialized, and the necessary JavaScript libraries are included in the project.
 One common issue might be a lack of correct initialization or styling, leading to layout issues.
 Verify that the `slick-carousel` initialization code is running after the page loads and that the required CSS for the carousel is included.

+## Pitfalls to Avoid
+1. Dynamic Data Handling: The templates assume that all the data passed from the backend (such as `about_data`, `skills_data`, `projects`, etc.) is well-formed and available.
+If any required data is missing or improperly structured, this can lead to broken sections or visual elements.
+Ensure that the backend is correctly preparing and validating data before rendering.
+2. JavaScript Initialization: Both OpenSeadragon and Slick Carousel rely on JavaScript for proper initialization.
+Any issues with JavaScript loading, such as missing libraries or incorrect order of execution, can lead to these features not functioning.
+Make sure that the necessary JavaScript libraries are loaded and that the initialization scripts are running after the page has fully loaded.
+3. Layout Issues: Dynamic class assignment for elements like images (left vs. right alignment) and the carousel needs to be thoroughly tested to ensure they are applying correctly under all conditions.
+Incorrect application of styles might break the layout or cause elements to overlap.
+4. Responsive Design: The site needs to be fully responsive across various screen sizes.
+Issues might arise with elements like the OpenSeadragon viewer or carousel, where large images or elements are not resizing correctly on smaller screens.
+Test these components on mobile devices to ensure they work smoothly.

 ## Known Issues
 ### Minor Issues
 1. CSV File Parsing: